 , , ,

-Symptoms of the deformation of the gallbladder
+Symptoms of gallbladder deformation

 • loss of appetite;

-• discoloration of fecal masses;
+• discoloration of fecal matter;

 • detection of fatty elements in fecal matter;